Holiday party food safety tips

-Holiday parties and get-togethers usually include food!
-A popular way to serve food at these gatherings is by buffet where food sits out at a table at room temperature and people "graze".
-This type of foodservice can contribute to foodborne illness and a bad way to start the New Year!
+Holiday get-togethers usually include food.
+Laying food out on a buffet table is a popular way to serve food at these gatherings.
+But serving food this way can contribute to foodborne illnesses—a bad way to start the New Year!
 To protect your guests from foodborne illnesses, follow these tips:

-- Always wash your hands constantly during the preparation, serving and cleanup.
+- Wash your hands constantly during preparation, serving and cleanup.

 - Keep your kitchen, dishes and utensils clean.
 Be sure your serving dishes are clean.
 Do not serve food on plates that previously held raw meat or poultry.

-- Be sure to cook your food thoroughly.
-Cook roast beef, pork, veal and lamb to at least 145 degrees F. for medium rare and let stand/rest for 3 minutes before serving; 160 degrees F. for medium well done.
-Roast poultry to 165 degrees F. or higher.
-Any foods created from ground meat or hamburger should be cooked to 160 degrees F.
+- Cook roast beef, pork, veal and lamb to at least 145°F for medium rare and 160°F for medium well done; let stand/rest for three minutes before serving.
+Cook poultry to 165°F or higher.
+Any foods created from ground meat or hamburger should be cooked to 160°F.

-- When serving foods on the buffet table, serve them in or on several small platters rather than on huge platters.
-Keep the rest of the food in your oven (set at 200 to 250 degrees) or cold in the refrigerator until serving time.
-This way, the foods will be kept at safe temperatures for a long period of time.
-When the small platters are empty, replace them rather than add fresh food to a dish that already had food in it.
+- When serving foods on a buffet table, serve them in several small dishes or platters rather than on huge platters.
+Keep the rest of the food in your oven (set at 200 to 250°F) or cold in the refrigerator until serving.
+This way, the foods will be kept at safe temperatures for a longer period of time.
+When the small platters are empty, replace them with clean dishes rather than add fresh food to a dish that already had food in it.
 Remember: Many unwashed hands have been taking food from these dishes and the food has been sitting out at room temperature.

 - Food should not sit at room temperature for more than two hours.
-Throw out anything left there for two hours or more.
+Throw out anything left out for two hours or more.

-- Hot foods should be held at 140 degrees F. or warmer.
+- Hot foods should be held at 140°F or warmer.
 On the buffet table, keep hot foods hot with chafing dishes, warming trays or slow cookers.
 Keep the covers on the hot food dishes to keep the heat inside the dish.

-- Cold food should be held at 40 degrees or colder.
+- Cold food should be held at 40°F or colder.
 Keep foods cold by nesting dishes in bowls of ice.
 Otherwise, use smaller serving platters and replace them often.

 - Refrigerate or freeze leftovers within two hours of serving.
 If the leftover foods were on your buffet longer than two hours, throw them out.